 There’s a lot going on in the privacy and data protection world.
 But one of the most pressing issues is the uncertain fate of Privacy Shield, the framework governing the flow of data between the EU and the U.S. for commercial purposes.

-Shannon Togawa Mercer graduated from the Georgetown University Law Center cum laude, where she was the Editor-in-Chief of the Georgetown Journal of International Law.
-Prior to law school, Shannon spent two years working at a hedge fund and one year in consulting.
+Shannon Togawa Mercer is a Senior Editor at Lawfare.
+She graduated from the Georgetown University Law Center cum laude, where she was the Editor-in-Chief of the Georgetown Journal of International Law.
 In 2011, she graduated cum laude from Princeton University with an A.B. in Politics and minors in Near Eastern Studies and Arabic Language.
-She is originally from the Commonwealth of the Northern Mariana Islands.
+Shannon is from the Commonwealth of the Northern Mariana Islands.

 Subscribe to this Lawfare contributor via RSS.

 “Trade wars are good, and easy to win,” President Trump proclaimed in March.
 But amid ongoing trade tensions with China, it is not at all obvious what qualifies as a “win” in the president’s book.

 As President Trump prepares to meet with Vladimir Putin, his Justice Department says it can prove beyond a reasonable doubt that the Russian president has been lying about his country’s involvement in the 2016 election hacking.

 Fresh from the NATO summit, President Donald Trump arrived in the United Kingdom on Thursday to engage with a British government that is in disarray.

 May 25 is an important day.
 The shroud of uncertainty surrounding the General Data Protection Regulation implementation this Friday smacks of Y2K thrill.
 What is in store for us in a post-GDPR world?